ahammer/dart_board/GETTING_STARTED.md

 1) No magic numbers/strings.
 I know I use them extensively but it's preferred to have config stored in the feature and passed to the children.
 E.g. for the row-height of the cart-preview or any hard coded strings.
 This can go as far as configuration options for route, implementation name, namespace etc. It will give you the ability to load the feature more than once if necessary.
 For example, templates have configurations that allow them to be registered multiple times without conflict.

 2) You can have hard and soft dependencies.
-In the cast of Listing/Details features, they both have a hard dependency on repository.
+In the case of Listing/Details features, they both have a hard dependency on repository.
 This means the code doesn't need indirection.
 The feature can directly provide code and widgets.
 Soft features are features like Cart, that don't know about the repository or the details screen, even though they use those features indirectly.
 Hard features are harder to swap, but in some cases are the right approach.
 E.g. with a repository, using methodCall would be burdensome if you need access to models.

 Having a soft feature will lessen the amount of dependencies you have, but increase the complexity of your contract between features.
 There isn't a right or wrong way here.
 Generally though, soft features whenever viable, and hard features if they have a strong general use case (models, business logic, repositories), or provide framework features (e.g. decorations) for a feature to use.

 3) Resolving and configuring dependencies.
 It's first-come first serve.
 So in the case of something like the RepositoryFeature() that is defined as a dependency in listing/details feature with the MockRepository(), if you define ReposityFeature(repository: YourRepository()), in the main before Listing/Details feature are loaded, it will take that config.
 The fact that it's registered as a dependency twice just mean's it's ignored the second time it's seen.

+4) I recommend breaking features into flutter modules (don't build a monolithic feature pile).
+Use pub (git dependencies + melos recommended) to scope your hard and soft dependencies.
+Your integration/app project should bring in features and contain config, but ideally not contain features itself (outside of an integration feature).
+The features themselves should be scoped down as much as possible.
+While the "blank" feature does shoehorn a bunch of features together, things should be more like `PlayGround` where the actual features are brought in, and all that is in the Main.dart is essentially config and feature selection.

+5) I also recommend that each runner/app uses an "Integration" feature, similar to `PlayGround`.
+Using an integration features can be looked at as the "wiring interface" for the app.